 Alumni Profile: Karen Kelly C'12

-“Learning Catalan is a way to break into the culture here,” she said.
+“Learning Catalan was a way to break into the culture,” she said.
 “The language is not disappearing but it is not spoken much outside Andorra.
 When Andorrans hear an American taking time to learn it, they’re impressed and appreciative.”

-Her study abroad experience was not the only way North Park prepared her for her Fulbright.
-While in school, she held an internship at the Chicago Cultural Alliance, an organization that works with different cultures in Chicago and encourages dialogue between them.
+She looks back on her own North Park experience as a solid foundation for both her Fulbright year and her career.
+Along with her study abroad experience as a student, Karen held an internship at the Chicago Cultural Alliance, an organization that works with different cultures in Chicago and encourages dialogue between them.
 “I got to meet leaders of different museums, cultural communities, and agencies working to preserve the richness of cultures within Chicago,” she said.

 Karen also credits her professors for their support.
 Spanish and global studies professor Linda Parkyn, herself a former Fulbright Scholar, encouraged Karen from early on to apply for the prestigious program, which is the largest U.S. international exchange program offering opportunities for individuals to study, research, and teach abroad.